Macrometacorp/docs/docs/cep/reference/functions.md

     CREATE SOURCE FooStream WITH (type='grpc-call-response', map.type='protobuf', receiver.url = 'grpc://localhost:8888/org.gdn.grpc.test.MyService/process', sink.id= '1', map.attributes="a = 'stringValue', b = 'intValue', c = 'longValue',d = 'booleanValue', e ='floatValue', f ='doubleValue'") (a string, b int,c long,d bool,e float,f double);

 Here with the same FooStream definition we have added a BarStream which has a grpc-call-response source with the same sink.id 1.
 So the responses for calls sent from the FooStream will be added to BarStream.
 In this stream we provided mapping for both the sink and the source. so we can use any name for the attributes in the stream definition, but we have to map those attributes with correct protobuf attributes.
 As same as the grpc-sink, if we are planning to use metadata we should map the attributes.

 ###### grpc-service-response (Sink)

 This extension is used to send responses back to a gRPC client after receiving requests through grpc-service source.
-This correlates with the particular source using a unique source.id
+This correlates with the particular source using a unique `source.id`.

 Syntax